 Aside from the fact that punchcard models have no power source, the pattern rotation is also different and that needs to be taken into consideration when punching holes in the card.
 Electronic machines advance a design row for each carriage pass on each side.
 Punchcard models do not.

-In knitting stripes the second carriage may house a thinner or thicker yarn, same yarn at different tension, or hold the alternate color for frequent color changes.
+In knitting stripes, the second carriage may house a thinner or thicker yarn, same yarn at a different tension, or hold the alternate color for frequent color changes.
 It may also be used with different cam settings than the other ie one for fair isle, the other for weaving or tuck, etc.

-If combining stitch types a clear understanding of how punchcard holes and mylar or computer interface “squares” relate to needle selection and fabric formation is helpful, and boils down to planning selection for needles one actually wants knitting.
+If combining stitch types a clear understanding of how punchcard holes and mylar or computer interface “squares” relate to needle selection and fabric formation is helpful and boils down to planning selection for needles one actually wants knitting.
 Patterning sequences must happen so each carriage makes an even number of passes, and returns home to its “side” for “automatic” use.
-Lace extension rails must be used and the alternate carriage be off the needle bed to avoid belt breakage.
+Lace extension rails must be used and the alternate carriage is off the needle bed to avoid belt breakage.

-The image below is a lo tech “color changer” marketed decades ago.
+The image below is a lo-tech “color changer” marketed decades ago.
 Old credit cards can be used for a DIY version.